FieserKiller/simple_sml_decoder/README.md

 This is a very simple SML protocol decoder for smart meter.
 All it does is searching for total power used and current power usage byte fields and converts them to integers.

-It works with my meter: EasyMeter ESY Q3AA2054 V10.09 For different meters you'll need to check manual if byte lengths, endian or offsets are the same and tweak the script accordingly.
+It works with my power metering device: EasyMeter ESY Q3AA2054 V10.09

+For different meters you'll need to check manual if byte lengths, endian or offsets in SML are the same and tweak the script accordingly.

 ## Files:
 decode.py - runs an infinite loop and outputs found values.